adrianpk/snapfig/README.md

 ---

+## What it is

+Snapfig is a backup and versioning system for configuration files (dotfiles, application settings, etc.).
+It was designed for both manual and automatic backups, though nothing prevents you from using it for documents or other types of files.

+**Why not symlinks?**

+Most dotfile managers use symlinks, which can break and require understanding Git workflows.
+Snapfig takes a different approach:

+- **Real redundancy**: You get actual copies of your files in the vault, not just links.
+If something goes wrong with your originals, you have a real backup to restore from.

+- **Automated sync**: The background runner keeps your backups up to date without having to remember to commit and push.
+You can also configure an alternative vault location on a different drive for extra redundancy.

+- **Storage is not an issue**: Modern hard drives are huge, and configuration files are tiny compared to media or photos.
+Having real copies wastes essentially no space.

 ## What it does

 Snapfig copies your configuration files to a local vault (`~/.snapfig/vault/`) that's automatically versioned with git.
 Unlike tools that use symlinks, you keep working with your files in their original locations.
 Snapfig mirrors them when you ask.